 Spa bath & Electric Bath Seat

-As if the cottage facilities weren’t enough there is also a fantastic spa bath with an electric bath seat in the lovely Opal room.
+There is also a fantastic spa bath with an electric bath seat in the lovely Opal room.
 I’ve never had a bath in about 20 years as they are typically not very accessible to people with physical disabilities.
-However, when I seen the bath seat I knew I had to try it out.
+However, when I saw the bath seat I knew I had to try it out.

 I can honestly say it was the best bath I’ve ever had.
 The bath seat rotated out of the bath to make transferring easier.
 The leg support was good and kept my legs in a comfortable position the whole time.
 Once I was seated I then used the controller to rotate and lower myself into my hot bubble bath.
 It was pure bliss.
 The bubbles intensified when I turned on the jets.
 It was amazing to be able to sit in the bath fully supported by the seat and just relax.

 After my pamper session the bath seat raised me out of the bath and rotated 90 degrees.
 Sitting comfortably with my legs still supported my boyfriend was able to dry my legs etc. He found the raised height of the bath seat much easier and saved him from having to bend and hurt his back.